jibsen/wideint/README.md

 Caveat
 ------

-wideint is not "production quality".
-It has not been thoroughly tested, and some of the algorithms used may be slow compared to what you would get with one of the established big number libraries.
-Also, being exact-width and stack-allocated means it is only suitable for bounded computations on relatively small values.
+wideint has not been thoroughly tested, and some of the algorithms used may be slow compared to what you would get with one of the established big number libraries.
+Also, being exact-width and stack-allocated means it is suitable for bounded computations on relatively small values.

 Requirements